brienze1/crypto-robot-validator/README.md

 This application supports the following operations to the Client DB:

 - Read ops:
-    - Used to read clients available for the current operation
+    - Used to find clients using client_id

 ##### Query